byterubpay/byterub-site/_posts/2017-07-30-logs-for-the-Community-meeting-held-on-2017-07-30.md

 **\<bigreddmachine>** They can add more in a side channel.
 **\<bigreddmachine>** ByteRub Community should be a GitHub.io page imo
 **\<JollyMort[m]>** fyi, just to let you know i discovered a cool project and let them know about Kovri and asked to accept ByteRub for donations: https://briarproject.org/news/2017-beta-released-security-audit.html
-**\<keledoro>** I'd be interested to see what kind of topics you would cover in a more "beginner-friendly" monero presentation
+**\<keledoro>** I'd be interested to see what kind of topics you would cover in a more "beginner-friendly" byterub presentation
 **\<sgp>** @keledoro that is a good idea.
 Basically ByteRub for people who don't even know what Bitcoin is
 **\<keledoro>** Exactly, since some of the technical aspects can be really frightening
 **\<miziel>** sgp: so more like cryptocurrency 101